Filtering and Ordering CouchDB View Results

 }

-It's worth noting that I've chosen always to have my keys be arrays.
-This is a personal preference - it was easier to make my branch of ActiveCouch support multiple keys if I assumed this.
+You'll notice I always wrap my keys in arrays.
+That's a personal preference — it made it easier to get my branch of ActiveCouch to support multiple keys consistently.

-A typical result set from running this map might look like the following.
+A typical result set from this map looks like this:

 // GET /blog/_articles/titles_by_posted_at